premsa/DummyProject/poetry/README.md

 This repository describes my ordinary workflow for implementing small python-based projects with docker and poetry.
 You only need docker pre-installed on your system.

-#### In the Dockerfile you can set your preferred version of python (or add additional dependencies for your project, e.g. GraphViz).
+#### In the development Dockerfile you can set your preferred version of python (or add additional dependencies for your project, e.g. GraphViz).

 ``ENV PYTHON_VERSION=3.10``